Applying to Private School: A Timeline

 Mail Your Application

 By the end of December or early January, you’ll have completed and mailed your applications (see more information about the Standard Application Online at hais.us).
 But remember, deadlines range from October (usually for kindergarten) to late February.
 You’ll want to create your own calendar to keep track of what’s due and when.

 Inquire About Financial Aid

 It’s easy to get caught up in the application process, but don’t forget to ask about the financial-aid process.
-Forty-three Hawai‘i private schools will require you to complete SSS (School and Student Service) Financial Aid forms.
+Many Hawai‘i private schools will require you to complete SSS (School and Student Services) Financial Aid forms.
 While the form is the same, schools establish their own due dates, which can be from December to April.
 Since most financial-aid forms are due before April 15, you’ll need to send a copy of your tax return later.
 Read more commonly asked questions about financial aid, here.

 The Interview Process